Edinburgh-Genome-Foundry/Polymera/README.md

 **Work in progress!**

-Polymera is a Python package for representing *ambiguous sequences.* An ambiguous sequence has a number of multiple possible letters (symbols, elements) at each position.
+Polymera is a Python package for representing *ambiguous sequences.* An ambiguous sequence has a number of possible letters (symbols, elements) at each position.
 Additionally, Polymera can model sequences written with *complement alphabets.* Each letter of a complement alphabet can form a pair with specific letters, their *complements.*

 These sequences can describe linear polymers, for example DNA, that can pair with a complement polymer.